 Caveats: The list is not remotely comprehensive

 and selection criteria are subjective.
-Courses, exhibits, and networking
+Courses, exhibits,

-accommodate physical attendance.
+speaker and accommodate physical attendance.
 Activity falls

 considerably over the summer and winter holidays.